 World Class Maintenance Management

-The change of attitude and culture towards the customer, usually in the production area, is decisive.
-All of the above must be supported by a computerized information system.
+Implementing world-class maintenance (WCM) requires a change in attitude and culture towards the customer, especially in the production area, and is supported by a computerized information system.

 Don't leave without seeing this

-Multinational companies are the ones called to implement WCM tactics.
-Additionally, they are based on international laws such as SAE, ISO, DIN, British Standard.
-It can also be applied in companies that export products or services that must be adapted to local standards where they are sold..
+Multinational companies are typically the ones that implement WCM tactics, based on international laws such as SAE, ISO, DIN, and British Standard.

 These are the 10 practices that underpin a world-class maintenance system: